Shopify vs. WooCommerce – Which is the best eCommerce platform for your store?

 Both Shopify and WooCommerce are secure platforms.

-WooCommerce is built on WordPress, which is by far the most trusted platform globally, housing websites like Facebook and the US White House.
+WooCommerce is built on WordPress, which is by far the most trusted platform globally.
 The core software is robust and taps into a large open-source community in addition to the team of developers.

 Shopify has also been doing very well in terms of security.
 There have been no significant breaches in Shopify’s history, which makes it a trusted platform too.